Tuesday, September 9, 2008

 Royal Albert Hall, London

+Opened in 1871 the Royal Albert Hall London is one of the capital’s most prestigious historic buildings and tourist attractions.
+It has been the scene of over 150,000 performances including the celebrated BBC Proms.
 The Royal Albert Hall recently launched Family tours of the hall.
 Suitable for children over seven, these tours are an exciting and informative way to experience the Albert Hall, London and learn about one of the most famous entertainment venues in the world – contact the venue for more details.

 It’s worth bearing in mind that the Royal Albert Hall is located close to London’s main museums: the Natural History Museum, the Science Museum and the V&A.